Historic places known ghost towns

 Turned into stories of mystery

+What are ghost towns?
 In a culture like the Mexican, the stories of ancient times have survived to this day, thanks to our parents and grandparents.
 They have entertained us with these stories, that have now turned into legends.
 Many of them occurred centuries ago, however, there are others that can still be lived in some towns.

 Now known as Ghost Towns, these places were places of great prosperity.
 They were inhabited for a long time until the moment of their abandonment.
 Keep reading to learn more about these mysterious places in Mexico.

-Located near to Merida City, Misnebalam was inhabited from 1910 until 2010, when the last 21 inhabitants decided to leave the town.
+Located near Merida City, Misnebalam was inhabited from 1910 until 2010, when the last 21 inhabitants decided to leave the town.
 Like many other haciendas in the Yucatan Peninsula, Misnebalam had its heyday during the henequen era.

 Real de Catorce, San Luis Potosí